gresockj/bbende.github.com/_posts/2017-06-20-apache-nifi-records-and-schema-registries.md

 ### Record Processors

 Now that we have readers, writers, and schema registries, it becomes straight-forward to provide a series of generic processors to handle records.
-By treating flow files as records, we can ty[ically avoid the need to split the content of a flow file into many smaller flow files just for the sake of manipulating the data.
+By treating flow files as records, we can typically avoid the need to split the content of a flow file into many smaller flow files just for the sake of manipulating the data.
 This has the benefit of reducing the amount of updates to the flow file repository, reducing the number of provenance events generated, and reducing overall garbage collection, all of which can lead to significant performance improvements.

-This list will likely be expanding over time, but at the time of writing this, the following record-related processors exists:
+This list will likely be expanding over time, but at the time of writing this, the following record-related processors exist:

 #### ConvertRecord